Heather Whitestone: After Miss America

-Since her Miss America win, Whitestone has completed her studies at Jacksonville State University and continued to promote awareness of Deaf issues.
+Since her Miss America win, Whitestone has completed her studies at Jacksonville State University and continued to promote awareness of deaf issues.
 She has also spoken out in detail about her close relationship with God, one that she has had ever since she rediscovered church as a teenager.
 She wrote about her life experiences in her third book, Let God Surprise You: Trust God with Your Dreams.

 A volunteer for Republican causes, she spoke at the party's National Conventions of 1996 and 2000, for GOP presidential nominees Bob Dole and George W. Bush.

 In 2002, Whitestone elected to have a cochlear implant operation in order to hear to an extent in her right ear, the hearing of which she had lost at 18 months.
-It was implanted by Dr. John Niparko on August 6 at Johns Hopkins Medical Center and activated on September 19.
+It was implanted by Dr. John Niparko on August 6 at Johns Hopkins Hospital in Baltimore and activated on September 19.
 She said the primary motivation for electing the surgery was an incident when she did not hear her son's cries for help.
 She said that she had not regretted her decision, thanking her family for supporting her.

-She is a motivational speaker and lives in Georgia with her husband John McCallum, whom she met when he served as a Congressional aide to Speaker Newt Gingrich.
-They have four children: John, James, Wilson, and William.
+Whitestone is a motivational speaker and lives in Georgia with her husband, John McCallum, whom she met when he served as a Congressional aide to Speaker Newt Gingrich.
+They have four children named John Jr., James, Wilson, and William.

 Whitestone was appointed by President Bush and confirmed by the US Senate to the National Council on Disability, but she resigned in 2010.
 She was also a board member of the Helen Keller Foundation for Research and Education from 1995 to 2002.

 Whitestone was appointed to the Advisory Council for the National Institutes of Health on Deafness and Other Communication Disorders, in 2002.

-She has appeared on CNN, ABC's Good Morning America and The View.
+Whitestone has appeared on CNN, ABC's Good Morning America and The View.
 She has also been in print articles for USA Today and People Magazine.

-In 2003, she filmed two public service announcements to bring awareness about "Dogs for the Deaf", which is a hearing-dog organization.
+In 2003, Whitestone filmed two public service announcements to bring awareness about "Dogs for the Deaf", which is a hearing-dog organization.

-Whitestone became a spokesperson for the Starkey Hearing Aid Foundation and for Cochlear America.
+Whitestone became a spokesperson for the Starkey Hearing Aid Foundation and Cochlear America.

-She has written four books: Listening with My Heart, Believing in the Promise, Let God Surprise You, and Heavenly Crowns.
+Whitestone has written four books called Listening with My Heart, Believing in the Promise, Let God Surprise You, and Heavenly Crowns.
 She has also spearheaded the nation's largest multimedia public service campaign to identify early hearing loss, which was created by the Miss America Organization and the Alexander Graham Bell Association for the Deaf.